-As ROWAN is in Uganda, we have begun to share more about the country with our readers.
+As ROWAN is in Uganda, we thought it would be helpful for our readers if we shared a bit more about this amazing country.
 This is an amazingly diverse land with a huge variety of animal & plant life to learn about.
-But today we will be talking about something a little different, a favored snack food during the rainy season, nsenene.
+Perhaps Uganda’s most famous resident is the critically endangered mountain gorilla.

 As ROWAN is located in Uganda, we enjoy sharing interesting things about the country with our readers.
 This is an incredibly diverse equatorial land with a huge variety of flora & fauna.
 Uganda is also home to the tallest mountain range in Africa, the Rwenzori Mountains, or the legendary Mountains of the Moon.